Neillcllghn/TEST_taskmanager_react/README.md

 Github - To save and store the files for the website.

-Materialize CSS Version 1.0 - The framework for the website.
-Code for the navigation bar, collapsible for the menu, cards and form were used and modified.
+React-Bootstrap Version 4.6 - The framework for the website.
+Code for the navigation bar, containers, rows and forms were used and modified.
 Additional CSS styling was also implemented in style.css.

 Google Fonts - To import the fonts used on the website.